Fernando Q. Gouvêa

 I work in the Department of Mathematics and Statistics at Colby College.
 The links will take you to the department home page and the Colby home page.
 There's also an official professional profile page.

-For the Spring of 2014 I am teaching Ordinary Differential Equations MA311 and Topics in Abstract Algebra MA434.
+For the Fall of 2014 I am teaching Series and Multivariable Calculus MA122 and Abstract Algebra MA333.
 My office hours this semester are:

 If you need to see me at a different time, please email me to make an appointment.
 Note that I am almost never on campus on Thursdays.